tricarbongames/demos-2024/README.md

 This repository contains the source code for the Deck Manager Service.
 I started with a .NET 8 REST API template project to allow for easy CI deployments to Azure.
 I then implemented more code as needed to meet the requirements from the PDF.

 ## How to Use
-I used Swagger to generate documentation.
-Which can be found here:
+I used Swagger to generate documentation, which can be found here:
 ```
 https://deck-demo.azurewebsites.net/swagger/index.html
 ```